LGBTQ history in Peru

 LGBTQ history in Peru has had several unique features and events.

 Precolonial Era 100 – 1530 CE

 In pre-Columbian times, different ethnic groups existed in Ancient Peru.
 Gender studies carried out for this period are scarce, and very little is known about pre-Columbian homosexual practices.

 Moche culture

 In the Moche culture, developed in northern Peru between 300 BCE. and the 700s CE, homosexuality would have been perceived normally, as attested by its ceramics.
-It is important to note that 40% of the ceramics (locally called huacos) represent homosexual relationships.
+40% of the ceramics (locally called huacos) represent homosexual relationships.
 Later, with the arrival of the Spanish conquistadors, many of these "huacos" were destroyed for being considered immoral, a practice that continued until the 20th century, this time by researchers and archaeologists, in an attempt to censorship and maintain an idealized vision of ancient Peruvian.

 Inca Empire

 According to the chronicler Pedro Cieza de León in Crónica del Perú, unlike the rest of the Inca Empire, the practice of homosexuality was tolerated in the north (Chinchaysuyo) and even considered an act of worship, with a male brothel existing that attended to the needs of the troop.
 These sexual servants were known as pampayruna.

 Each temple or main shrine has a man, two or more depending on the idol, who are dressed as women, and with these, almost by way of sanctity and religion, the lords and principals have their carnal council.